Discounts, tax breaks and bonuses: How governments and employers are incentivizing coronavirus vaccination

 Lower property taxes

 Israel has the world’s highest rate of vaccinated citizens and residents, followed by the United Arab Emirates.
-But the country of 9 million people has also come under scrutiny for its strategy: offering vaccine maker Pfizer access to its health-care database in exchange for premium access to doses.
+But the country of 9 million people has also come under scrutiny for its strategy: offering vaccine-maker Pfizer access to its health-care database in exchange for premium access to doses.
 Israel has additionally faced criticism from Palestinians and human rights groups, who say the country is obligated to extend its vaccine distribution to populations in the Israeli military-occupied Palestinian territories.

 Despite the steady rates of vaccine uptake, Israel, in the midst of another lockdown, is keen to keep going.
 That prompted Ran Konik, the mayor of Givatayim, east of Tel Aviv, on Wednesday to offer a discount on property taxes to families in which everyone above the age of 16 is vaccinated through the end of the month.
 His announcement, via Twitter, did not provide further details, such as the discount amount.